Triangle Shawl Crochet Pattern

 Crochet the Paige Triangle Shawl

-With classic simplicity and just a little textured pop, this triangle shawl is very pleasing to the eye, and works up fast!
-If you would like an ad-free PDF download of this shawl, head on over our Ravelry Store or LoveCrafts Store.
+With classic simplicity and just a little textured pop, this triangle shawl is very pleasing to the eye and works up fast!
+If you would like an ad-free PDF download of this shawl, head on over to our Ravelry Store or LoveCrafts Store.
 Be sure to check out our other patterns on the site!

 On to the pattern…